 You might consider requesting a FeNO test if:

-FeNO isn’t the only type of breathing test, so keep in mind that your doctor may order other tests to get a fuller understanding of your respiratory health and asthma symptoms.
+FeNO isn’t the only type of breathing test, so keep in mind that your doctor may order other tests to get a better understanding of your respiratory health and asthma symptoms.